Data Visualization Tools for Marketers

 Overview:

-Domo provides a cloud-based business intelligence solution that offers real-time data analytics and visualization capabilities, tailored for extensive data analysis.
+Domo is a cloud-based business intelligence platform that offers real-time data visualization and analytics across multiple data sources.

 Key Features: